Scottish Government unable to say how many XL bullies moved due to restrictions

 “It’s a balance and we’ve taken a decision on that balance.”

-Confirming the move in Scotland, the First Minister said: “What has become clear, I’m afraid in the last few weeks, is we have seen a flow of XL bully dogs coming to Scotland, a number of people coming to Scotland to bring XL bully dogs here to the country.
+Confirming the move in Scotland – which has been slammed by one of his own MSPs – the First Minister said: “What has become clear, I’m afraid in the last few weeks, is we have seen a flow of XL bully dogs coming to Scotland, a number of people coming to Scotland to bring XL bully dogs here to the country.

 “As such, we will give further details to members of the Scottish Parliament through a parliamentary statement if the parliamentary bureau agrees next week.